howdoicomputer/polarstomps-infra-gcp/README.md

 ### Account Dependencies

 This repo requires a GCP account to target and assumes that you have one.
-You'll need to create a `polarstomps` project and put its project ID in `root.tfvars`.
+You'll need to create a `polarstomps` project and then put its project ID in `root.tfvars`.

 This repo also uses Terraform Cloud.
 This part is a bit trickier to setup as the Terraform Cloud backend configuration exists in each `terragrunt.hcl` file and you'll need to edit those to point to your Terraform Cloud configuration (project and workspaces).